Analyzing Clean Energy Technologies (CETY) and Its Rivals

 |2.24

-As a group, “Natural gas distribution” companies have a potential upside of 11.80%.
-Given Clean Energy Technologies’ competitors higher probable upside, analysts plainly believe Clean Energy Technologies has less favorable growth aspects than its competitors.
+As a group, “Natural gas distribution” companies have a potential upside of 12.11%.
+Given Clean Energy Technologies’ competitors higher probable upside, analysts clearly believe Clean Energy Technologies has less favorable growth aspects than its competitors.

 Volatility and Risk

-Clean Energy Technologies has a beta of 0.36, indicating that its share price is 64% less volatile than the S&P 500.
-Comparatively, Clean Energy Technologies’ competitors have a beta of 0.84, indicating that their average share price is 16% less volatile than the S&P 500.
+Clean Energy Technologies has a beta of 0.36, suggesting that its share price is 64% less volatile than the S&P 500.
+Comparatively, Clean Energy Technologies’ competitors have a beta of 0.84, suggesting that their average share price is 16% less volatile than the S&P 500.

 Summary